superflexible/TGPuttyLib/README.md

 TGPuttyLib is based on PuTTY Release 0.73.
 Ready-to-use classes are currently available for C++, Delphi and Free Pascal.

 The library is currently available for Windows.
-MacOS and Linux adaptations will follow around the end of 2019.
+MacOS and Linux adaptations will follow in Q1/2020.

+The compiled DLL can be found in the Win32/Win64 folders.
+There is no difference between a Debug and Release version.

+Compiled demos can be found in the Releases section, and on the project web site.

 For more information, please visit the project web site: https://www.syncovery.com/tgputtylib